How To Ha-Ha

 Q) When is the Baja Ha-Ha?

-A) The event begins every year near the end of October or early November.
-This year the dates will be November 4 - 16.
-November 3 is the Skipper’s Meeting and Kick-Off Party.
-The boats depart San Diego on the morning of November 4.
+A) The event takes place each year in late October or early November.
+This year, the dates are November 2–14.
+The Skippers’ Meeting and Kick-Off Party will be held on November 1, and boats depart San Diego on the morning of November 2.

 Q) I want to crew on a Baja Ha-Ha boat.
 Can you get me a ride?